Fire Dance NC – Chief Brandy Winn

 The latest you can arrive is on the Friday at 10:00 am.
 Dancers and Crew should arrive by Thursday evening if possible though; there is work to do in setting up the space and we would love you to be with us!

-The Fire Dance has this venue from Thursday, April 23rd through Monday, April 27th.
+The Fire Dance has this venue from Thursday, October 29th through Monday, November 2nd.
 So you are welcome, actually encouraged :), to stay Thursday and the following Sunday nights if you wish.
-There will be an extra payment for the extra nights. ($40 per person per night for a bed and $10 per person per night if camping).
+There will be an extra payment for the extra nights. ($20 per person per night for a bed and $10 per person per night if indoor camping).
 And outside of the times of the dance we will be catering food for ourselves either individually or as a group.

-If you wish to stay outside of the above times you will need to book direct with Ellen at email@example.com
+If you wish to stay outside of the above times you will need to book direct with Center for Peace

 There will be a Sweat Lodge Ceremony held on the Thursday evening for those wishing to have prayer ceremony before the dance.